ezrahall1/host-dedicated-Jenkins-server-on-Amazon-EC2/README.md

 <h1>Host a dedicated Jenkins server on Amazon EC2</h1>

 <h2>Description</h2>
-In this project I will demonstrate how to create a simple bash script and execute it.
-Bash script is an important part of process automation in Linux.
-It saves you time because you don't have to write certain commands again and again.
-You can perform daily tasks efficiently and even schedule them for automatic execution.
+This project will demonstrate how to host a dedicated Jenkins Server on Amazon EC2.
+Jenkins is an open-source automation server that integrates with a number of AWS Services, such as AWS CodeCommit, AWS CodeDeploy, Amazon EC2 Spot, and Amazon EC2 Fleet.
 <br />